mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 request.method = "POST"
 ```

-Objects are references, if we avoid changing its properties we will never
+Objects are references, if we avoid changing its properties we avoid situation of unclear state.
-have strange situations where a state is unclear.
 Also our finished code will be simpler to understand and easier to test.

 ### Avoid setters at all cost.

 This is redundant to the two points above.
 If we use setters, we change our objects.

-Now that we've heard some points we recognise that it is a lot of tedious work to keep everything immutable.
+So we don't use setters.

+Looks like a lot of tedious work to avoid mutation.
+The fact that JavaScript doesn't have built in support for immutable
-This will soon get out of control, so it may be better to get some help.
+objects makes it really hard for us.
+Time to get some help.

 ### Immutable.js